isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-a-slice-of-singapore-in-the-biodiversity-heritage-library.md

 [^2]:Horsfield, T. (1824). [*Zoological researches in Java, and the neighbouring islands*](http://eresources.nlb.gov.sg/printheritage/detail/c82861cf-b4ab-4441-876c-62eda77ac466.aspx).
 London: Kingsbury & Allen.
 Retrieved from BookSG.
 [^3]:Motley, J. (1855). [*Contributions to the natural history of Labuan, and the adjacent coasts of Borneo*](http://eresources.nlb.gov.sg/printheritage/detail/592f4438-6dc2-4633-a469-2a68ab92ee24.aspx).
 London: John van Voorst.
 Retrieved from BookSG.
 [^4]:Bucknill, J.A.S.
 (1927). [*The birds of Singapore island*](http://eresources.nlb.gov.sg/printheritage/detail/a2e7a926-d7b5-46f3-b02b-c1e95af98da2.aspx).
 Singapore: Government Printing Office.
 Retrieved from BookSG.
 [^5]:Butler, A.G.
-(1879).
-The butterflies of Malacca.
+(1879). [*The butterflies of Malacca*](http://eresources.nlb.gov.sg/printheritage/detail/f708dd35-6f89-43a3-b1b2-3bb7e8a74fc4.aspx).
 London: The Society.
 Retrieved from BookSG.
-[^6]:
-[^7]:
-[^8]:
-[^9]:

-Annual report of the meteorological observations in the Straits Settlements for the year 1890.
-(1891).
+[^6]:*Annual report of the meteorological observations in the Straits Settlements for the year 1890.* (1891).
 Singapore: Government Printing Office.
 This publication is found in the collection of the Singapore Botanic Gardens.
-Skinner, A.M.
-(1884).
-A geography of the Malay Peninsula and surrounding countries in three parts.
+[^7]:Skinner, A.M.
+(1884). [*A geography of the Malay Peninsula and surrounding countries in three parts.
 Part 1.
-Malay Peninsula, Borneo.
-Singapore: [s.n.].
+Malay Peninsula, Borneo.*](http://eresources.nlb.gov.sg/printheritage/detail/b49a2b64-8851-4b0e-85a6-4e78a05654a7.aspx) Singapore: [s.n.].
 Retrieved from BookSG.
-Wilkinson, R.J.
+[^8]:Wilkinson, R.J.
 (1910).
-The aboriginal tribes.
+[The aboriginal tribes](http://eresources.nlb.gov.sg/printheritage/detail/7522cff6-2073-461e-8ec7-85f597f6dc93.aspx).
 Kuala Lumpur: F.M.S.
 Government Press.
 Retrieved from BookSG.
-Bickmore, A.S.
+[^9]:Bickmore, A.S.
 (1868).
 Travels in the East Indian Archipelago.
 London: J. Murray.
 Retrieved from BookSG.